graphcore-research/notebooks/Contributing.md

  - Is your work ready for sharing?
 (If in doubt, ask the head of Research.)
  - Did you write all the code, or have you clearly attributed the author?
-   - Is all code and dependencies permissively licensed?
+   - Are all code and dependencies permissively licensed?
  - Check through that there are no references to unreleased products or customers (including in any git history).

 **Reviewing a PR**